 I also made Marianna’s Cretan Zucchini and Feta Bake with Sesame, Cheese and Yogurt Dip with Chilies and Marjoram, Slow-Cooked Oxtail with Peppers and Olive Oil Fries, and Buttery Cookies with Lemon Cream and Fresh Strawberries.

-The Cretan Zucchini and Feta Bake with Sesame comes from the Land chapter and is perfect served alongside poultry.
-Traditionally made in an olive oil pastry, Marianna went with a lighter method.
-Thinly sliced potatoes and zucchini are tossed with fresh mint, cheese, tomatoes, olive oil, and oregano, then arranged in a large baking dish before topping with sesame seeds and baking until the vegetables are softened.
-It can be served hot or cold and is even better the next day as the flavors develop.
+The Cretan Zucchini and Feta Bake with Sesame is perfect served alongside poultry.
+Thinly sliced potatoes and zucchini are tossed with fresh mint, cheese, tomatoes, olive oil, and oregano.
+The mixture is then arranged in a large baking dish and cooked until the vegetables are softened.

-I made the Cheese and Yogurt Dip with Chilies and Marjoram from the Land chapter to use up some extra feta.
+I made the Cheese and Yogurt Dip with Chilies and Marjoram to use up some extra feta.
 A version of the Greek Tirokafteri (spicy cheese dip), feta is blended in a food processor with charred peppers, parsley, olive oil, yogurt, marjoram, and oregano.
-Serving it with grilled lamb chops or other meat is recommend or alongside fresh bread, olives, and raw vegetables.

 The Slow-Cooked Oxtail with Peppers and Olive Oil Fries is an extremely comforting and flavor-packed meal from the Mountains chapter.
-Marianna states that the fry sales at her restaurant doubled when they started frying them in olive oil and now I am hooked too!
-It adds such an incredible texture and flavor to the potatoes.
-They are paired with tender oxtail that has been slowly simmered for about 3 hours in a mixture of charred peppers, celery, and white wine.
+The olive oil adds such an incredible texture and flavor to the potatoes.
+They are paired with tender oxtail that has been slowly simmered for about 3 hours.

-The Buttery Cookies with Lemon Cream and Fresh Strawberries from the For After chapter involves a few separate components, but they don’t take much effort to prepare and blend together so well.
+The Buttery Cookies with Lemon Cream and Fresh Strawberries involves a few separate components, but they don’t take much effort to prepare and blend together so well.
 Crumbly butter cookies scented with cardamom are served alongside a lemon cream cheese yogurt and sweetened strawberries and rosewater.
-Immediately before serving, the dish is dusted with powdered sugar and sprinkled with crushed pistachios.

 Cheese Fritters with Honey Recipe